 Or Set It on Fire

 Setting the weed growth on fire is also a simple and quick way to end them.
 The direct application of heat to the plants makes them wilt and wither away almost immediately leaving behind nothing but ash.
 Setting the weed foliage on fire also reduces the chances of regrowth and nourishes the soil.
 The ash and dead leaves accumulated can form good mulch for the soil, replenishing the nutrients and minerals.
-Use a flam-weeder tool for burning the place up; although, you’ve got to be careful with it as the nearby dry leaves and twigs might catch fire.
+Use a flame-weeder tool for burning the place up; although, you’ve got to be careful with it as the nearby dry leaves and twigs might catch fire.

 Crowd the Plants Out